15 Feb The Hack That Will Freeze Your Overeating for Good

 We all have bad habits.
 Mobile phones, sugar, work, shopping… What is yours?
 And more importantly: how is it holding you back in life?

 For me, one of my first vices was alcohol.
-I quit in my early twenties, when I realised that I would otherwise probably die.
+I quit in my early twenties, when I realized that my addiction was ruining my life.
 Quitting was a great step, but I quickly found other distractions.
 The following years, I over-indulged in a smorgasbord of more or less destructive habits.

 My behaviour was not fun.
 Sure, a pair of glittery shoes might have cheered up for one evening, but barely affording rent caused sleepless nights.
 A Ben & Jerry’s feast tasted delicious, but the food coma afterwards was not so sweet.
 So why did I put myself through all of this?